sensedeep/dynamodb-onetable/README.md

 * Option to invoke DynamoDB or simply generate API parameters.
 * Generation of Conditional, Filter, Key and Update expressions.
 * Schema item definitions for attribute types, default values, enums and validations.
-* Powerful field level validations with required and transactional unique attributes.
+* Powerful field level validations with "required" and "unique" attributes.
 * Easy parameterization of filter and conditional queries.
 * Multi-page response aggregation.
 * Compound and templated key management.
+* Attribute mapping and packing.
+* Support for sparse GSIs that project keys and overloaded attributes.
 * Encrypted fields.
 * Support for Batch, Transactions, GSI, LSI indexes.
 * Intercept hooks to modify DynamoDB requests and responses.